DevilYangS/EMO-NAS-CD/ReadMe.md

-## Message

-This version of code is a bit old.
-I will update it after finishing AAAI-25 submissions.
-See you then.

 ## Introduction

+This is the source code of the paper entitled [**An Evolutionary Multi-Objective Neural Architecture Search Approach to Advancing Cognitive Diagnosis in Intelligent Education**](https://ieeexplore.ieee.org/abstract/document/10599558/).
-This is the source code of the paper entitled [*Designing Novel Cognitive Diagnosis Models via Evolutionary Multi-Objective Neural Architecture Search*]
+If this is also the code of [*Designing Novel Cognitive Diagnosis Models via Evolutionary Multi-Objective Neural Architecture Search*] (https://arxiv.org/abs/2307.04429).
+You can also find the old version at [here](https://github.com/DevilYangS/EMO-NAS-CD/tree/main/Old%20Version).

 ## Dependency Install
+To start with, you may install some packages to meet the dependency as

 ```
 pytorch>=1.4.0
 scikit-learn